P05B4

 Possible blown fuse for the coolant pump circuit.

-Electric coolant pump may run continuously or not at all depending on fault type.
+Electric coolant pump may run continuously or not at all depending on the fault.

 Elevated temperature warnings for the affected cooling circuit.